 If we look at computations from an abstract perspective, holding in abeyance our intuitions that certain kinds of computations can't be conscious, we can see how the universe contains many varieties of computation of all kinds, in a similar way as nature contains an enormous array of life forms.
 It's not obvious from this distanced, computation-focused perspective that one subset of computations (namely those in brains of complex animals) is privileged, while all other computations are fundamentally different.
 Rather, we see a universal continuity among the species of computations, with some being more complex and sophisticated than others, in a similar way as some life forms are more complex and sophisticated than others.

 From this perspective, it is clear why our neural collective is conscious: It's because (one flavor of) consciousness is the process of doing the computations that our brains do.
-The reason we're "not conscious" under general anaesthesia is because the kinds of global information distribution that our brain ordinarily does is prevented, so we can't have complex thoughts like "I'm conscious" or store memories that would lead us to think we had been conscious.
+The reason we're "not conscious" under general anaesthesia is because the kinds of global information distribution that our brains ordinarily do are prevented, so we can't have complex thoughts like "I'm conscious" or store memories that would lead us to think we had been conscious.
 But there are still some other kinds of computations going on that have their own kinds of "consciousness", even if of a different nature than what our intuitive, analytical, or linguistic brain operations would understand.

 I should add a note on terminology: By "computation" I just mean a lawlike transition from input conditions to output conditions, not necessarily something computable by a Turing machine.
 All computations occur within physics, so any computation is a physical process.
 Conversely, any physical process proceeds from input conditions to output conditions in a regular manner and so is a computation.
 Hence, the set of computations equals the set of physical processes, and where I say "computations" in this piece, one could just as well substitute "physical processes" instead.

 Imagining other kinds of consciousness